OliHeamon/AntiGravityMovers/README.md

 # AntiGravityMovers
-A port of a popular mod from 1.1 to tModLoader 1.3.5.3.
+A port of a popular mod from tConfig 1.1 to tModLoader 1.3.5.3.